Battle of Stones River: December 31, 1862

-The second Confederate wave was by Polk's corps, consisting of the divisions of Maj.
+The second Confederate wave was composed of Polk's corps, consisting of the divisions of Maj.
 Gens.
 Jones M. Withers and Benjamin F. Cheatham.
 What saved the Union from total destruction that morning was the foresight of Brig.
 Gen. Philip Sheridan (McCook's wing), who anticipated an early attack and had the troops of his division up and ready in the center of the right half of the line by 4:00 a.m.
 Withers hit Sheridan's right flank first (and Davis's left) but was repulsed in three separate charges.
 Then Cheatham, with his reserve division, hit Sheridan's front as Cleburne struck his flank.
 Cheatham's assault was sluggish and piecemeal; observers claimed he had been drinking heavily and was unable to command his units effectively.
 While Sheridan's men slowed the enemy advance, they did it at heavy cost to themselves; all three of Sheridan's brigade commanders were killed that day, and more than one third of his men were casualties in four hours of fighting in a cedar forest surrounded on three sides that became known as "The Slaughter Pen".
 By 10:00 a.m., many of the Confederate objectives had been achieved.
 They had captured 28 guns and over 3,000 Union soldiers.

 Two Confederate blunders aided Rosecrans.
 Breckinridge, on the east side of the river, did not realize that Crittenden's early morning attack had been withdrawn.
 He refused to send two brigades as reinforcements across the river to aid the main attack on the left.
 When Bragg ordered him to attack to his front—so that some use could be made of his corps—Breckinridge moved forward and was embarrassed to find out that there were no Union troops opposing him.
 At about that time, Bragg received a false report that a strong Union force was moving south along the Lebanon Turnpike in his direction.
 He canceled his orders that Breckinridge send reinforcements across the river, which diluted the effectiveness of the main attack.